6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Introduction

 \section{Introduction}

-Enhanced mobile communications and ubiquitous connectivity are among the visions of \ac{6g} systems~\cite{dang2020should}.
+\Ac{6g} systems are expected to support immense throughput, ultra-massive communications with high connection density~\cite{zhang20236g}.
 The wide bandwidths in the mmWave and sub-THz bands can be leveraged to meet the high data rates and low latency requirements for communications.
 In this context, \acp{elaa} can be used to combat the high propagation losses.
 Moreover, technologies such as~\acp{ris} and~\ac{dmimo} are also under research for omnipresent connectivity and extended coverage.
-In addition to their benefits from the communication perspective, these technologies also offer unprecedented opportunities for \ac{las}, which are expected to become core functions in future networks.
+In addition to their benefits from the communications perspective, these technologies also offer unprecedented opportunities for \ac{las}, constituting the core functions of 6G networks.

-\Ac{las} are defined as the position (and possibly orientation) estimations of the connected devices (i.e., \textit{localization} of \acp{ue}) and passive objects (i.e., radar-like \textit{sensing} of passive objects).
-In addition to the high delay resolution provided by the wide bandwidths, the large apertures of \acp{elaa} and \acp{ris} provide unparalleled angular resolution, which directly improves the \ac{las} performance.
-Moreover, by acting as extra anchor nodes, \acp{ris} can support and enable various (and sometimes extremely challenging) scenarios, such as \ac{siso} and out-of-coverage systems~\cite{chen2023riss}.
-As for \ac{dmimo}, the spatial diversity and the exploitation of phase-coherence can significantly boost \ac{las} performance.
-Initial studies on \ac{las} with these technologies have been conducted, yielding promising results~\cite{nearfieldSense_TWC_2022,dardari2022nlos, tian2023low, de2022expert}.
+\Ac{las} are defined as the {state estimation (e.g., position, orientation, and velocity estimation)} of the connected devices (i.e., \textit{localization} of \acp{ue}) and passive {targets} (i.e., radar-like {monostatic or device-free bistatic/multistatic} \textit{sensing} of passive objects) {in a global frame of reference}.
+In addition to the high delay resolution {(inverse of the bandwidth)} provided by the wideband signals, the large apertures of \acp{elaa} and \acp{ris} provide unparalleled angular resolution {(signal wavelength divided by the physical array aperture size)}, which directly improves the \ac{las} performance.
+Moreover, by acting as extra anchor nodes, \acp{ris} can support and enable various (and sometimes extremely challenging) scenarios, such as \ac{siso}~\cite{dardari2022nlos} and out-of-coverage systems~\cite{chen2023riss}.
+As for \ac{dmimo}, the spatial diversity and the exploitation of phase-coherence can significantly boost \ac{las} performance~\cite{nearfieldSense_TWC_2022}. {The advent of these technologies increases the likelihood of encountering \ac{nf} scenarios, emphasizing the necessity for accurate NF models and algorithms to fulfill the requirements of communication, localization, and sensing in 6G systems.}